 Human Rights Team Statement Regarding George Floyd

-This past week marked the one-year anniversary of the death of George Floyd; and while there has been one conviction, this is not enough.
+May 25th, 2021 marked the one-year anniversary of the death of George Floyd; and while there has been one conviction, this is not enough.
 There are still 3 former police officers who need to answer for their crimes.
 We need to keep the pressure on the judicial system to have justice not only for George, but for all those still seeking justice.